devanshi1611/devanshi1611/README.md

 - 👋 Hi, I’m Devanshi Mistry.
-- 👀 I’m interested in Web Development specifically in front-end.
+- 👀 I’m interested in Web Development.
 - 🌱 I’m currently doing BE in Computer Engineering.
 - 💞️ I’m looking to collaborate on web desinging projects.
 - 📫 How to reach me on dmistry1611@gmail.com